 Crossbreeding with Norwegian Reds

 The advantages of crossbreeding have long been evident and many organic producers have developed their own preferences for cross bred animals that will suit their system.
 The aim of any breeding program is to improve production, health and fertility traits that benefit the goals of the individual family farm.
 While there are many choices out there the Norwegian Reds are one that may be most suited to organic production being moderate in size with calves that are hardy and fast growing and clearly adapted to grazing systems.
 The Norwegian Reds draw on the genetics of the Ayrshire breed, one of my favorites from many years milking then in England and Wales (United Kingdom).
 For more on the breed and their characteristics please go to:

 5 Ways You Can Support NODPA

-Eight and a half years ago NODPA was formed in response to a threat of a drop in milk price.
-In 2009 NODPA is the only organization whose mission is to represent the interest of organic dairy producers no matter who they sell their milk to.
+Ten years ago NODPA was formed in response to a threat of a drop in milk price.
+In 2014 NODPA is the only organization whose mission is to represent the interest of organic dairy producers no matter who they sell their milk to.

 Click here for a summary of the many ways you can support NODPA and the farmers it represents.

 Check out the 20 new entries in our business directory ...

 ... and consider adding your own business.
 MORE